RafalDigital/Pre-Order-Projects/README.md

 ### License :

-This repository is open source
+This repository is open source with the condition that my name must be included.

+#
+Copyright (c) 2026 RafalDigital